 State agencies and higher education institutions are responsible for:

 Determining whether compliance with a provision of EIR accessibility law or administrative rules imposes a significant difficulty or expense on the agency or institution

 Obtaining an exception from the head of the agency or institution if compliance imposes a significant difficulty or expense

 Providing individuals with disabilities an alternate method of access if an exception is determined by the head of the agency or institution

 Review 1 TAC 213 for more information on Accessibility Exceptions.

 Download the customizable exemption template: EIR Accessibility Exception Request template.

 EIR Accessibility Exemptions can only be made by DIR.
 The following EIR currently has an exemption file for Geographic Information Systems (GIS) Software.

-State agencies and higher education institutions should submit any request for consideration of a statewide exemption to the Statewide EIR Accessibility Program Administrator.
+State agencies and higher education institutions should submit any request for consideration of a statewide exemption to the Statewide Digital Accessibility Program Administrator.